progit/progit/de/09-git-internals/01-chapter9.markdown

 As discussed in Chapter 2, there are two types of tags: annotated and lightweight.
 You can make a lightweight tag by running something like this:

-Wie wir schon in Kapitel 2 besprochen haben, gibt es zwei Typen von Tags: kommentierte und leichte.
-Du kannst einen leichten Tag wie folgt anlegen:
+Wie wir schon in Kapitel 2 besprochen haben, gibt es zwei Typen von Tags: "annotierte" und "einfache".
+Du kannst einen einfachen Tag wie folgt anlegen:

 	$ git update-ref refs/tags/v1.0 cac0cab538b970a37ea1e769cbbde608743bc96d

 That is all a lightweight tag is — a branch that never moves.
 An annotated tag is more complex, however.
 If you create an annotated tag, Git creates a tag object and then writes a reference to point to it rather than directly to the commit.
 You can see this by creating an annotated tag (`-a` specifies that it’s an annotated tag):

-Das ist alles, woraus ein leichter Tag besteht: einem Branch, der sich nie bewegt.
-Ein kommentierter Tag ist komplexer.
-Wenn du einen kommentierten Tag anlegst, erzeugt Git ein Tag Objekt und speichert eine Referenz, die darauf zeigt, statt direkt auf den Commit zu zeigen.
-Du kannst das sehen, wenn du einen kommentierten Tag anlegst (`-a` bewirkt, daß wir einen kommentierten Tag erhalten):
+Das ist alles, woraus ein einfacher Tag besteht: einem Branch, der sich nie bewegt.
+Ein annotierter Tag ist komplexer.
+Wenn du einen annotierten Tag anlegst, erzeugt Git ein Tag Objekt und speichert eine Referenz, die darauf zeigt, statt direkt auf den Commit zu zeigen.
+Du kannst das sehen, wenn du einen annotierten Tag anlegst (`-a` bewirkt, daß wir einen annotierten Tag erhalten):

 	$ git tag -a v1.1 1a410efbd13591db07496601ebc7a059dd55cfe9 –m 'test tag'